 • Proof of payment of the passport application fee, which is €30 for the regular passport

-• For minors or individuals under legal guardianship, additional documentation will be required, such as parental consent or a court order granting permission to apply for a passport.
+• For minor children or individuals under legal guardianship, additional documentation will be required, such as parental consent or a court order granting permission to apply for a passport.

 • Two recent, identical passport-size photos (32 x 26 mm) with a white and smooth background.
 The face must be fully frontal and without dark glasses or any other clothing that could prevent the identification of the person (the photograph must clearly show the oval of the face, which includes eyebrows, eyes, nose, mouth, and chin, and must be in high resolution and on good quality photographic paper).